basecamp/kamal-site/_docs/configuration.md

 Kamal needs to create files on the host for locking and audit logs.

-By default these will be created in the `kamal` subdirectory of the default SSH directory.
+By default these will be created in the `.kamal` subdirectory of the default SSH directory.

 This can be changed with